October 19, 2020

 There’s No Shame in Depression or Sadness

-Understand that some people don’t really understand depression.
+Understand that some people don’t really.
 Would you know it, were it not for your first-hand experience with it?

 Don’t let comments made by those who don’t fully grasp depression influence your thoughts and actions.
 Just let their words go.
 (Forgive them.)